victorliu5296/rational-activation-functions/README.md

 ## Setup
 A specific case of rational functions is an extension of the polynomials, called "Laurent polynomials".
 These are polynomials that allow terms with integer exponents, including negative ones, rather than restricting them to nonnegative integers.

 Rational functions can have horizontal asymptotes that restrict their image.
-This allows one to limit the possible range of values without having to clip (which leads to annoying discontinuities and whatnot).
+This allows one to limit the possible range of values without having to clip (which leads to annoying discontinuities in the derivative and whatnot).

 For instance, let's take the polynomial
 $$P(x):=3x^2+2x+1$$